konmik/konmik.github.io/content/post/code_simplicity_01.md

 must also be called in a specific order.

-We may say that when joining two I/O function calls we reduce these function complexity from 2 to 1 but it is still not 0.
+We may say that when joining two I/O function calls we reduce these function complexity 2 to 1 but it is still not 0.
 It can become even worse when we have parallel code execution in the program and the I/O function can covertly affect the execution of other functions sharing the same resource.